Our Story

 Autumn 2021, Santa Catarina Park, Madeira

-John Holt’s books, ‘The Continuum Concept‘ by Jean Liedloff and ‘Free at last‘ by Daniel Greenberg (Sudbury Valley School) have had a big influence on me and the way I raise my daughters and how I set up APTB, to mention just a few of the ones that deeply resonated with me and still do.
+John Holt’s books, ‘The Continuum Concept‘ by Jean Liedloff, ‘Free at last‘ by Daniel Greenberg (Sudbury Valley School) and Free to learn by Peter Gray have had a big influence on me and the way I raise my daughters and how I set up APTB, to mention just a few of the ones that deeply resonate with me.

 The way to do is to be.